 Things to Do in Downtown Cary, N.C.

 FRESH.
 Local Ice Cream recently opened in the heart of downtown Cary.
-This new shop is dedicated to serving high-quality ice cream crafted from locally-sourced milk.
+This shop is dedicated to serving high-quality ice cream crafted from locally-sourced milk.
 Enjoy a cone or cup of flavors like banana pudding, birthday cake and Midnight Chocolate Crunch.

 Built in 1946 and once home to Cary's first indoor theater, The Cary Theater is now a multi-use cultural facility with a focus on digital arts, including film, and youth and amateur theater and music.
 Catch interesting independent films, enjoy a comedy show or listen to some local music in this historic building.